Sheetalnagar16/Netflix-Web-Application-Clone/README.md

 # Netflix-Web-Application-Clone

-<p>Developed a fully responsive Netflix clone website, replicating the iconic layout and design for a seamless user experience across all devices.

-Crafted a user-friendly interface optimized for mobile users and all screen sizes, ensuring an engaging and intuitive streaming experience.

-Utilized HTML to create the foundational structure of the website.

-Employed CSS for styling and crafting the visual appearance to closely mirror the original Netflix design.

-Integrated JavaScript to introduce dynamic elements and interactivity, enhancing user engagement with features like seamless navigation, content sliders, and interactive menus.</p>
+<p>Developed the frontend of a Netflix clone website using HTML, CSS, and JavaScript.
+Built the website's structure with HTML, styled it to match Netflix's design using CSS, and implemented dynamic features and interactivity with JavaScript to enhance user experience.</p>